deanbot/ps-gametime/README.md

 ## Overview

-PowerShell implementation of [Game Time](./ABOUT.md) - a gamified habit-tracking/rewards system where progress on goals equates to real life gaming time.
+PowerShell implementation of [Game Time](./ABOUT.md) - a gamified habit-tracking & rewards system where progress on goals equates to real life gaming time.

 ## Get Started